AleksNose/AleksNose/README.md

 </h1>
 <h2>About me: 👽</h2>
 <p>I'm a CS undergraduate at <strong>Polish-Japanese Academy Of Information Technology in Warsaw, Poland.</strong> Actually, I am looking for a job as a Unity C# Programmer.</p>
 <p>I love learning new technologies and contributing to open source.
 Recently enjoying problem solving as well.
-I am currently working on something cool.</p>
+I'm currently working on something cool.</p>
 <p>I'm currently working on something cool in my spare time. :shipit:
 <br>
 I'm improving my game development skills. 🌱</p>